Yale-BIM/f21-assignments/README.md

-# CPSC-459/559 Fall 2020.
+# CPSC-459/559 Fall 2021.
 Assignments

-Assignment repository for Yale's [CPSC-459/559 Building Interactive Machines](https://cpsc459-bim.gitlab.io/f20/) (Fall 2020).
+Assignment repository for Yale's [CPSC-459/559 Building Interactive Machines](https://cpsc459-bim.gitlab.io/f21/) (Fall 2021).

 ## General Instructions

 To get started with a given assignment, see the README.md file within the assignment directory.

-For Assignments 2-5, it is essential that you have completed Assignment 1.
-The latter assignment provides instructions on how to setup a GitHub repository and explains the general procedure that should be followed by students when working on course assignments.
+For Assignments 1-4, it is essential that you have completed the set up instructions in the [Setup.md file](SETUP.md) included in this repository.
+The instructions explain how to setup a GitHub repository and the general procedure that should be followed by students when working on course assignments.

 ## Honor Code